sergeymoryakov/sergeymoryakov/README.md

 ## Let's Connect

-📧 Feel free to reach out to me at for collaboration and project discussions.
-Also connect with me on [LinkedIn](https://www.linkedin.com/in/sergey-moryakov) to explore opportunities together.
+📧 Feel free to reach out to me for collaboration and project discussions.

 ## Skills at a Glance